mtulio/mtulio.labs/docs/blogs/ocp-aws-local-zones/ocp-aws-local-zones-413.md

 ## Extend an existing OpenShift cluster to new AWS Local Zones

-This step describes the Day 2 operation to extend the compute nodes to Local Zones in an existing OpenShift cluster, be sure the VPC running the cluster has enough CIDR blocks to create the subnet(s) for the desired Local Zone location.
+This step describes the Day 2 operations to extend the compute nodes to new Local Zones locations in an existing OpenShift cluster, be sure the VPC running the cluster has enough CIDR blocks to create the subnet(s).

-Refer to `Step 2` to create subnets in Local Zones.
+Refer to `Step 2` in the last section to create subnets in Buenos Aires (Argentina), zone name `us-east-1-bue-1a`.

-> Note: if the cluster wasn't installed with Local Zone subnets, the MTU for the cluster-wide network must be adjusted manually.
+> Note: if the cluster wasn't installed using IPI with Local Zone subnets, the Maximum Transmit Unit (MTU) for the cluster-wide network must be adjusted before proceeding.
 See the OpenShift documentation for more information.

 ![ocp-aws-localzones-step5-cfn-subnet-bue-1a](https://github.com/mtulio/mtulio.labs/assets/3216894/486f4361-d8c3-4810-b5bb-0fd7a6c0fc46)

 <p><center>Figure-8: CloudFormation Stack for Local Zone subnet in us-east-1-bue-1a</center></p>

-Finally, to create nodes using the new zone, you must manually create the MachineSet manifest.
+Finally, to create nodes using the new zone, the MachineSet manifest must be added setting the zone attributes.
 The steps below show how to check the instance offered by the zone, and create the MachineSet manifest based on the existing one in the Local Zone of Buenos Aires(`us-east-1-bue-1a`):

-> Currently the Local Zone of Buenos Aires (AR) does not support Application Load Balancers, it will be used on the deployments over the next sections to expose applications directly to the node.
+> Note: The Local Zone of Buenos Aires (`us-east-1-bue-1a`) was intentionally picked as it currently does not support AWS Application Load Balancers (ALB), used in New York zone (`us-east-1-nyc-1a`).

 - Check and export the instance type offered by the Zone: